OpenMendel/MendelIHT.jl/docs/src/man/FAQ.md

 + [How to start Julia with multiple threads](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads).
 + Execute `Threads.nthreads()` within Julia to check if multiple thread is enabled

+!!! note

+    When Julia is started with multiple threads, make sure to set the number of BLAS threads to 1 (i.e. `using LinearAlgebra; BLAS.set_num_threads(1)`.
+This avoids oversubscription.

 ## Phenotype quality control